State and Statute: Virginia, Code §§ 63.2-1501 et seq.

 Timeline to Report: “Immediately, but not longer than 24 hours after having reason to suspect a reportable offense of child abuse” [63.2-1509(A)(D)]

-Clergy Privilege: The reporting requirement "shall not apply to any regular minister, priest, rabbi, imam, or duly accredited practitioner of any religious organization or denomination usually referred to as a church as it relates to (i) information required by the doctrine of the religious organization or denomination to be kept in a confidential manner or (ii) information that would be subject to [the clergy-penitent privilege] if offered as evidence in court."
+Clergy Privilege: Ministers are considered mandatory reporters “unless the information supporting the suspicion of child abuse or neglect (i) is required by the doctrine of the religious organization or denomination to be kept in a confidential manner or (ii) would be subject to 8.01-400 or 19.2-271.3 if offered as evidence in court.”
 [63.2-1509(19)]

 Civil Liability for Failure to Report Recognized?
 No statute recognizes civil liability.
 Consult with legal counsel to ensure no recent court decisions in Virginia have recognized civil liability.